Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Thank you.

 Thank you.
-A reminder to all participants.
-Anyone who wishes to ask a question may press star and one on a Touchstone phone.
-The next question comes from the line of Vikas Sharda from NT Asset Management.
+[Operator Instructions] The next question comes from the line of Vikas Sharda from NTAsset Management.
 Please go ahead.
-Yes Mr. Sharda, you may proceed with your question.
+Yes, Mr. Sharda, you may proceed with your question.

 Vikas Sharda

-Yeah hi.
+Yeah, hi.
 Thank you for the opportunity.
 I have a couple of questions.
-One is that you have announced the capacity expansion in alloy wheels and aluminium nickels.
-So what would be the total capex you’re looking for?
-Say FY27.
+One is that you have announced a capacity expansion in alloy wheels and aluminum knuckles, so what would be the total capex you are looking for, say, FY ’27?

-Okay, so let me clarify one thing.
-We’ve already completed the capex for 5 million wheels.
-So in March everything will be commissioned.
-Fully with all the extras that we.
-Need to have for the basic capex.
-So that capex is over.
-Now we are doing another capex in Bhuj where we had bought the AMW factory.
-And we are utilizing the building and the land and the development around it.
-We are saving close to 100 crores.
-In capex cost there are.
+Okay.
+So let me clarify one thing.
+We have already completed the capex for 5 million wheels, in March everything will be commissioned fully with all the extras that we need to have for the basic capex, so that capex is over.
+Now we are doing another capex in Bhuj where we had bought the AMW factory, and we are utilizing the building and the land and the development around it.
+We are saving close to INR100 crores in capex cost there.
 And we are putting up a new facility to make aluminum wheels as well as aluminum knuckles.
-So the total expansion cost will be around 420 crore rupees.
+So the total expansion cost will be around INR420 crores.

 Vikas Sharda